Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Methodology

 One might question whether LLM code generation capabilities could replace tools specifically designed for LLM use, suggesting that direct code generation might suffice given that Python and Stata package documentation is publicly available and likely included in LLM training data.
 However, limited training samples for specific econometric methods prevent LLMs from mastering domain knowledge and ensuring reliable performance.
 The test results in Sections \ref{sec:Evaluate} and \ref{sec:case_studies} demonstrate the critical importance of our tool package zero-shot learning framework.

 Our design has several key advantages.
 First, it requires no econometrics-specific LLM tuning.
-General-domain LLMs (such as GPT-4o and LLaMA 3) perform effectively within the Econometrics AI Agent framework, as demonstrated in our empirical tests using unmodified GPT-4o.
+General-domain LLMs (such as GPT-4o and LLaMA 3) perform effectively within MetricsAI, as demonstrated in our empirical tests using unmodified GPT-4o.
 Second, since all tool methods are fixed functions---although accepting flexible inputs---hallucination within econometric algorithms is eliminated.
 The LLM's role is limited to understanding tool application scenarios and selecting/calling appropriate tools, with any remaining errors readily caught by the code compiler.
-Last but not least, the zero-shot learning framework enables simple integration of new algorithms and methodologies in Python function format, allowing continuous expansion of the econometric ``ecosystem'' and enhancement of the Econometrics AI Agent's capabilities.
+Last but not least, the zero-shot learning framework enables simple integration of new algorithms and methodologies in Python function format, allowing continuous expansion of the econometric ``ecosystem'' and enhancement of the MetricsAI's capabilities.